jimmy-lynch/Hermit/README.md

 - Implementing with XCode, Swift, SwiftUI, Firebase, Cloud Firestore, and Apple MapKit
 - Final presentation to stakeholders

-The original source code is not on my personal computer, but I am working on accessing it.
+The original source code is not on my personal computer, but I am working on accessing it to upload to this repository.
 We coded collaboratively, and while I do have portions of the screens I contributed too, I don't have the entire infastructure.
 However, I have linked our App Demo below that we used to present to stakeholders.

 ## Components